OzymandiasTheGreat/blueswarm/README.md

 Close all active connections and free up resources.
 The swarm cannot be used after calling this.

 ### `swarm.join({ advertise = true, scan = true })`

+> Do not join in both advertising and scanning modes at the same time.
+This wastes battery and may cause connection issues,
+> especially if your peers are on both iOS and Android

 Join the swarm!
 Starts advertising this device as connectable and/or scanning for compatible devices to connect to.